 Flat rate of tax A rate of income tax that doesn't change with different levels of income, and doesn't include the employer as a result of their employment.

 ACC earners' levy.

-FBT (fringe A tax on benefits that employees receive from their deductions.
+FBT (fringe A tax on benefits that employees receive from their benefit tax)

-Gross salary The total amount of money the worker earns before overpaid tax.
-Interest isn't a penalty-it's a charge for use-of-money.
+Gross salary The total amount of money the worker earns before deductions.